Russian Missile Troops and Artillery

 Organisationally the MT & A consist of missile, rocket, artillery brigades, including high-power mixed, artillery battalions, rocket artillery regiments, separate reconnaissance battalions, as well as artillery of combined-arms brigades and military bases.

 Further development and increase of combat capabilities of the MT & A of the GF are put into life by means of creating reconnaissance-fire units, including on interim basis, ensuring defeat of targets in real time, equipment of formations and units of the MT & A with high-precision weapons, increasing of firing range and power of the ammunition used, and automation of processes for preparation and firing.

+Artillery was an integral part of the Imperial Russian Army for hundreds of years.
+The Rocket Troops and Artillery of the Russian Federation were created on the basis of units and formations of the Missile Troops and Artillery of the USSR stationed on the territory of the military districts of the Russian Soviet Federative Socialist Republic and, in addition, some units and formations of the Missile Troops and Artillery of the USSR located in Europe, Mongolia and the republics of the former USSR.

 Amongst the oldest combat branches of the Ground Forces with a history dating to 1392, its service anniversary is marked on Missile Troops and Artillery Day, November 27, honoring the gunners and MRL operators who in 1942 fired the first shots of the artillery counterattacks during the long Battle of Stalingrad against the German Sixth Army.